liweinan/tcprest/README.md

 	    }
 	}

-Then we could register the mapper to server:
+And then register the mapper to server:

 	tcpRestServer.addMapper(Color.class.getCanonicalName(), new ColorMapper());

-We should also register it to client side:
+The mapper should also be registered to client side for decoding the response from server:

 	Map<String, Mapper> colorMapper = new HashMap<String, Mapper>();
 	colorMapper.put(Color.class.getCanonicalName(), new ColorMapper());
 	TcpRestClientFactory factory =
 	        new TcpRestClientFactory(HelloWorld.class, "localhost",
 	                ((SingleThreadTcpRestServer) tcpRestServer).getServerSocket().getLocalPort(), colorMapper);

-Then we could use Color class in our API:

-	public interface HelloWorld {
-	    public String favoriteColor(Color color);
-	}

 ### Converter